mtw/CMviz/tasks.md

 - [ ] length selection slider
 - [ ] how to correctly regulate visibility of toolbar
 - [ ] add alignment to clipboard
+- [ ] using scales instead of xtovalue functions

 ## backend